-Established by J. Neal Cadieu, Jr. to honor the memory of his father, the J. Neal Cadieu, Sr. Memorial Scholarships are awarded to students enrolled full time in the Associate Degree Nursing curriculum.
+Established by J. Neal Cadieu, Jr. to honor the memory of his father, J. Neal Cadieu, Sr. The J. Neal Cadieu, Sr. Memorial Scholarships are awarded to students enrolled full time in the Associate Degree Nursing curriculum.
 The awards will be given to deserving Richmond County residents who demonstrate scholastic promise, academic achievement, and financial need.
 The scholarships are renewable for a second year upon satisfactory academic performance.